2 Corinthians 5:17 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 Do you know what else God describes as perfect?

 3. His Works.
 Deuteronomy 32:4

 7. His Word.
 John 17:17

 8. Jesus.
 John 17:19; 1 John 3:3

-I could go on all day, the central theme is God.
+Anything in Creation that is deemed perfect is a revelation of God’s character.
 Anything He does is done in perfection.
 All that God is, is perfection personified.